oxygen-dioxide/SingerUtils/README.md

 ### Voicebank Pack
 using "Voicebank Pack", you can pack your voicebank into an archive encoded in utf-8.
 This archive won't garble in various system locales.

-Like "Voicebank Clearup", you may want to exclude intermediate files from your archive.
+Like "Voicebank Cleanup", you may want to exclude intermediate files from your archive.
 You can choose which file formats to exclude.

 ### Voicebank Merge (work in progress)
 OpenUTAU natively supports multi-color voicebanks.
 Using "Voicebank Merge", you can merge another voicebank into your currently using voicebank as a voice color.